 Naturally, Proposition \ref{prop_adm_bc} and subsequent remarks also hold with $(u_{m,t})_{m,t}$ instead of $(v_{i,j})_{i,j}$ and $\boldmu$ instead of $\bolda$.
 The effect on the $\gamma^m_{i,j}$ is easier to describe.
 For instance, a base change of the form $\left(u_{m}\leftarrow \sum_{m'} \omega_{m}^{m'}u_{m'}\right)_{m}$ induces an action on $W$, the space of tuples, as follows: for each $(i,j)$ we get $\gamma_{i,j}\leftarrow A\gamma_{i,j}$ where $A$ is the $h\times h$-matrix whose entry in line $m$ and column $m'$ is $\omega_{m}^{m'}$.

 We describe below a few base changes of interest which always satisfy condition \eqref{stab}.
-Given $s\in [\![1,h]\!]$, we define $W_s$ as the subpace of $W$ generated by the first $s$ vectors of the canonical basis $(e_1,\dots, e_h)$ and set $W_0:=\{0\}$.
+Given $s\in [\![1,h]\!]$, we define $W_s$ as the subspace of $W$ generated by the first $s$ vectors of the canonical basis $(e_1,\dots, e_h)$ and set $W_0:=\{0\}$.
 Given $j$, define

 Given $m$ and $j<\mu_{m}$, we define